Wimads/TB3S---DIY-QMK-Trackball-device/README.md

 ![](https://github.com/Wimads/TB3S/blob/main/images/IMG_20231214_222504_925.jpg)

 The design was intended to use in conjunction with my split QMK keyboard (keycapsss 3W6).
 I operate the ball with right hand, and use my left hand on keyboard for clicking.
-I did add 3 buttons to the device, so it is usable as a stand-alone trackball as well; it is however not very ergonomical for that purpose.
 The design was kept as compact as possible, so it can be placed neatly next to my keyboard (I place it above the right hand side, to use with my fingers).
+I did add 3 buttons to the device, so it is usable as a stand-alone trackball as well.
+However, the original choc version is not very ergonomical for that purpose, the switches sit too low relative to the ball to be comfortable.
+Hence I now also made an MX version, which puts the keycaps in a more comfortable position, higher relative to the ball.

 ![](https://github.com/Wimads/TB3S/blob/main/images/PXL_20240108_225531608.jpg)